David Bowie: 1974–1976: "Plastic soul" and the Thin White Duke

-The fruit of the Philadelphia recording sessions was Young Americans (1975).
+The Philadelphia recording sessions produced the album Young Americans (1975).
 Sandford writes, "Over the years, most British rockers had tried, one way or another, to become black-by-extension.
 Few had succeeded as Bowie did now."
 The album's sound, which Bowie identified as "plastic soul", constituted a radical shift in style that initially alienated many of his UK devotees.
 Young Americans was a commercial success in both the US and the UK and yielded Bowie's first US number one, "Fame", a collaboration with John Lennon.
 A re-issue of the 1969 single "Space Oddity" became Bowie's first number-one hit in the UK a few months after "Fame" achieved the same in the US.
 He mimed "Fame" and his November single "Golden Years" on the US variety show Soul Train, earning him the distinction of being one of the first white artists to appear on the programme.
 The same year, Bowie fired Defries as his manager.
-At the culmination of the ensuing months-long legal dispute, he watched, as described by Sandford, "millions of dollars of his future earnings being surrendered" in what were "uniquely generous terms for Defries", then "shut himself up in West 20th Street, where for a week his howls could be heard through the locked attic door."
-Michael Lippman, Bowie's lawyer during the negotiations, became his new manager, but was fired the following year.
+Michael Lippman, Bowie's lawyer during the months-long legal negotiations, became his new manager, but was fired the following year.

-Bowie performs with Cher on the variety show Cher, 1975.
+Bowie, in his American TV debut, performs with Cher on the variety show Cher, 1975.

 Station to Station (1976), produced by Bowie and Harry Maslin, introduced a new Bowie persona, the Thin White Duke of its title track.
 Visually, the character was an extension of Thomas Jerome Newton, the extraterrestrial being he portrayed in the film The Man Who Fell to Earth the same year.
 Developing the funk and soul of Young Americans, Station to Stations synthesiser-heavy arrangements were influenced by electronic and German krautrock.
 Bowie's cocaine addiction during this period was at its peak; he often did not sleep for three to four days at a time during Station to Stations recording sessions and later said he remembered "only flashes" of its making.
-His sanity—by his own later admission—had become twisted from cocaine; he referenced the drug directly in the album's ten-minute title track.
 The album's release was followed by a 3 1/2-month-long concert tour, the Isolar Tour, of Europe and North America.
 The core band that coalesced to record the album and tour—rhythm guitarist Carlos Alomar, bassist George Murray and drummer Dennis Davis—continued as a stable unit for the remainder of the 1970s.
 Bowie performed on stage as the Thin White Duke.